Papaitonga Scenic Reserve, Levin

 Lake Tarawera walk to rock paintings

-There are two walks from the landing, the talk to the right takes you to the place where Green Lake flows into Lake Tarawera.
+There are two walks from the landing; the walk to the right takes you to the mouth of the Te Wairoa Stream where Green Lake flows into Lake Tarawera.
 The walk to the left takes you to Maori Rock paintings.
 The sign by the Tuhourangi iwi is very faded but this is what it says:

 The rock art was restored by archeologist Trevor Hoskings.
 In 2009 Trevor Hosking, of Taupō, received the Queen’s Service Medal for services to the conservation of historic places.
 Mr Hosking had been actively involved in the restoration and protection of historic places in the Taupō area for more than 50 years.
 He worked to ensure the protection and restoration of local sites of significance, including the Armed Constabulary Hall, burial caves on Motutaiko Island, Rauhoata Cave, the Napier/Taupō Armed Constabulary Redoubts, the Te Porere Redoubt, the Tarawera rock drawings, and the Opepe Canoe.
 Source: Turangi Museum